Where to exchange money in Prague and how much?

 Please feel free to drop me a line if you need further help or wish to see Prague with me – away from the crowds, silly souvenir shops and spots ripping tourists off: dana@praguebehindthescenes.com

-More info, tips and inspiration on my social profiles.
+More info, tips and inspiration also on my social profiles.

-Fast facts: how much for one Euro and USD (December 2024)
+How much for one Euro and USD (January 2025)

 Please read on to learn where to go and not to be scammed.